 As part of its 5 year fishery ecosystem plan (FEP) review, the Council identified the annual reports as a priority for improvement.
 The former annual reports have been revised to meet National Standard regulatory requirements for the Stock Assessment and Fishery Evaluation (SAFE) reports.
-The purpose of the report is twofold: monitor the performance of the fishery and ecosystem to assess the effectiveness of the FEP in meeting its management objectives; and maintain the structure of the FEP living document..
+The purpose of the report is twofold: monitor the performance of the fishery and ecosystem to assess the effectiveness of the FEP in meeting its management objectives; and maintain the structure of the FEP living document.
 The reports are comprised of three chapters: fishery performance, ecosystem considerations, and data integration.
-The 2015 Pacific Remote Island Area (PRIA) annual SAFE report does not contain the fishery performance chapter.
 The Council will iteratively improve the annual SAFE report as resources allow.